OpenNebula/addon-appmarket/doc/appmarket_worker_installation_and_configuration.md

     # Identifier of the worker
     :worker_name: imtheworker

 In order to work, the user must exist in the AppMarket.
-To do so the following command must be executed in the AppMarket server:
+To add a user to the AppMarket, first create a json file for the user **worker.json**:

+    {
+        "username":     "worker",
+        "password":     "worker",
+        "organization": "worker",
+        "first_name":   "new_user",
+        "last_name":    "new_user",
+        "website":      "new_user",
+        "email":        "new_user",
+        "status":       "enabled",
+        "role":         "worker"
+    }

+The user can now be added to the AppMarket:

-    appmarket-user create <username> <password> -u <admin_user> -p <admin_pass>
+    appmarket-user create -u <admin_user> -p <admin_pass> worker.json

 ### Simultaneous Jobs